 This means that you need to be a specific height in order to actually fit this chair (rather than have the chair’s arm rests fit you).

 On the other hand, the padded armrests are very comfortable for the elbows (the padding helps to reduce the amount of “scratching” the elbows would go through).

 2. Padded sitting surface helps to reduce the amount of strain that you experience while sitting.
 This can reduce hip and lower back issues making it more bearable.

 However, it is not as breathable as a mesh back so you might end up sweating quite a bit while sitting on it.

 I also like the padded edge which goes right under the thighs – a great addition to the comfort of inner thigh area.

 3. Padded neck and lumbar support is a cool feature.

 It holds your upper back in the right position helping you to maintain a better posture and reduce muscle strain from desk or computer work.

-It’s also one of the best chair options under 300 dollars.
+It’s also one of the under 300 USD chair options.

 This is an affordable and good looking office chair, thanks to its gunmetal finish.